Michael J. Vergare, MD

 Location: We are located in Center City Philadelphia in the heart of the downtown area, which is literally blocks from Independence Hall, the Liberty Bell, the National Constitution Center, Chinatown, major shopping districts, and the Market East commuter train station.
 It is a safe area in which to live, work, and play.
 For the sports fan, we have a number of major professional sports teams (the Eagles, the recent World Champion Phillies, Sixers, and Flyers).
 Philadelphia is home to the Wells Fargo Center, which hosts a number of concerts and other major entertainment events, and there are smaller contemporary concert venues in Center City.
 The Philadelphia Convention Center is a ten-minute walk from Jefferson’s campus.
 Our city also has the Kimmel Center for the Performing Arts, home of our world renowned Philadelphia Orchestra.
 Live theatrical performances surround Jefferson at the Academy of Music and the Walnut Street Theater.
 The Philadelphia Museum of Art has international stature as a museum of fine art, both historic and contemporary.
 Lastly, we are within two hours of New York City, Baltimore, and the New Jersey shore communities, and within three hours of Washington, DC.
 Visit the site www.gophila.com to explore what Philadelphia has to offer you.

 A little bit about me: I graduated from the University of Nebraska College of Medicine in 1985, and completed my general psychiatry residency at Hahnemann University Hospital 1985-1988, followed by my child and adolescent psychiatric fellowship also at Hahnemann 1988-1990.
-I began my academic career at Hahnemann University School of Medicine as Director of the Child and Adolescent Psychiatric Inpatient Service in 1990, transferring to Eastern Pennsylvania Psychiatric Institute in 1996 as the Director of its combined Child and Adolescent Inpatient Services within the Department of Psychiatry that later became Drexel University College of Medicine.
+I began my academic career at Hahnemann University College of Medicine as Director of the Child and Adolescent Psychiatric Inpatient Service in 1990, transferring to Eastern Pennsylvania Psychiatric Institute in 1996 as the Director of its combined Child and Adolescent Inpatient Services within the Department of Psychiatry that later became Drexel University College of Medicine.
 I left inpatient work in 1999 to become Associate Medical Director for Children’s Services at Community Behavioral Health, the non-profit MCO for mental health Medicaid services within Philadelphia.
 In 2002, I assumed the position of Medical Director for Wordsworth Human Services, a human services agency providing a wide range of special education, foster care, and a broad continuum of clinical services within the Philadelphia region.
 I became Division Director and Director of Fellowship Training of the Division of Child and Adolescent Psychiatry within Jefferson’s Department of Psychiatry and Human Behavior in 2007, while remaining Medical Director at Wordsworth.
 I am also currently a recemt President of the Regional Council of Child and Adolescent Psychiatry for Eastern Pennsylvania and Southern New Jersey, an affiliate of the American Academy of Child and Adolescent Psychiatry.

 What does this mean for you as a prospective fellow?
 I feel I offer a breadth of clinical, academic, and administrative experience that enables me to ensure that your residency training experience at Jefferson’s Division of Child and Adolescent Psychiatry has the highest clinical relevance and academic excellence to prepare you for a successful career as a child and adolescent psychiatrist.
 The Division faculty and leadership stand committed to see that all of our fellows are expertly trained and supported fully in pursuing their unique career goals.